signalogic/SigSRF_SDK/mediaTest_readme.md

     Replaygain: off
       Duration: 00:00:29.34

-Note that sox channels start with 1, if you specify 0 then sox generates a "perfect silence" output.
+Note that sox channels start with 1, if you specify 0 then sox auto-generates a "perfect silence" output.

+The source Tnn.wav files are 16 kHz 16-bit signed PCM format, originally published by ITU as part of the G.722.2 wideband codec standard.
+Not all of the Tnn.wav files are included in the Rar packages or Docker containers.
+If you want a copy of these please contact Signalogic and let u know.

 <a name="coCPUCodecTestMeasurement"></a>
 ### coCPU Codec Test & Measurement